-Post-Adoption of IFRS 9, Financial Instruments ("IFRS 9") on January 1, 2018

-Financial assets are classified as measured at either amortized cost, fair value through other comprehensive income or fair value through profit or loss, depending on the business model for managing such financial assets and the asset's contractual cash flow characteristics.
+In accordance with IFRS 9, Financial Instruments ("IFRS 9"), financial assets are classified as measured at either amortized cost, fair value through other comprehensive income or fair value through profit or loss, depending on the business model for managing such financial assets and the asset's contractual cash flow characteristics.
 Financial liabilities are classified as measured at amortized cost using the effective interest method.
-IFRS 9 eliminates the previous International Accounting Standards ("IAS") 39, Financial Instruments: Recognition and Measurement ("IAS 39") categories of held to maturity, loans and receivables and available for sale.

-NOTES TO FINANCIAL STATEMENTS DECEMBER 31, 2018 AND 2017 (In Canadian Dollars)
+NOTES TO FINANCIAL STATEMENTS DECEMBER 31, 2019 AND 2018 (In Canadian Dollars)